-The course will involve the following methodologies: assigned readings, classroom lecture, classroom discussions, book reviews, and a doctrinal foundations paper.
-These methods are consistent with the belief that some learning will occur outside of as well as in the classroom.
-My goal is not that students will be indoctrinated to affirm all my views; rather, my goal is that students think critically about their own views, gain a better understanding of other views, and be able to assess the strengths and weaknesses of the supporting claims.
+The course will involve the following methodologies: assigned readings, classroom lectures, classroom discussions, book reviews, and a doctrinal foundations paper.
+These methods are consistent with the belief that some learning occurs outside of, as well as in, the classroom.
+My goal is not to indoctrinate students into affirming all my views; rather, my goal is to encourage students to think critically about their own views, gain a deeper understanding of other perspectives, and be able to assess the strengths and weaknesses of the supporting claims.